statistical-lies/Bank-Loan-Default-Prediction-using-Logistic-Regression-Model/README.md

 There are several statistical measures we can derive:

-# 1.Overall accuracy: TP + TN / Total No. of Records
+# 1.Overall accuracy: TP + TN / Total No. of Records in the data

 110 + 0 / (54+0+3+110) = 65.868%